tup916/Project-Euler/README.md

 # Project-Euler and Online Judge questions

-The question for each is in the file in a comment.
+The question for each is in the respective file in a comment.